 Entries by Joe McCormack

-Class of 2021, Many of you will wish to view your Leaving Certificate Exam Scripts to see where you made errors and possibly where you should have picked up some more marks.
-The first thing to note is that from 5pm on Tuesday September 7th, students will have access to their written exam (component and […]
+Leaving Cert Students, Many of you will wish to view your Leaving Certificate Exam Scripts to see where you made errors and possibly where you should have picked up some more marks.
+The first thing to note is that from 12pm on Tuesday September 6th, students will have access to their written exam (component and […]

-The results of the State Examinations Commission (SEC) jury are now in as we await round one of CAO offers on Tuesday September 7th at 2pm.
-Successful students will be sent an e-mail from the CAO with round one offer(s) from 1.30pm onwards on Tuesday.
-Students who do not receive an offer will get an […]
+The results of the State Examinations Commission (SEC) jury are now in as we await round one of CAO offers on Thursday September 8th at 2pm.
+Successful students will be sent an e-mail from the CAO with round one offer(s) from 1.30pm onwards on Thursday.
+Students who do not receive an offer will get […]

-Students who have Special Educational Needs (SEN) can struggle with a variety of tasks each day at Secondary School.
-As teachers and parents, we want to make their transition to Secondary School as smooth as possible.
-This feature article gives some tips on how you can help your child navigate their day-to-day engagements more seamlessly. […]
+Students who have Special Educational Needs (SEN) can struggle with various different tasks each day at Secondary School.
+As teachers and parents of first year students, we want to make their transition to Secondary School as smooth as possible.
+The Additional Educational Needs (AEN) Coordinator manages resources for the one in four students (ESRI, […]

-Practical steps to smooth the Transition into Secondary School There are loads of steps and initiative’s both you and your child can take as they start Secondary school.
-In Part 2 of this feature, I will discuss three key areas for you to consider in order to ease this transition: One, the importance of learning […]
+Practical steps to smooth the Transition into Secondary School There are loads of positive initiative’s both you and your child can take as they start Secondary school.
+In Part Two of this feature, I will discuss three key areas for you to consider in order to ease this transition: One, the importance of learning […]